slott56/slott56.github.io/Pelican/content/blog/2008/08/2008_08_16-the_technology_obsession.rst

 Actually, it's easy.
 Listen to fewer people.
 See Steve Yegge's `Business Requirements are Bullshit <http://steve-yegge.blogspot.com/2008/08/business-requirements-are-bullshit.html>`_ .
-The point is :emphasis:`not`  that requirements are crap.
-The point is that the :emphasis:`process`  of "Gathering Business Requirements" usually leads to requirements that include a fair amount of crap.
+The point is *not*  that requirements are crap.
+The point is that the *process*  of "Gathering Business Requirements" usually leads to requirements that include a fair amount of crap.
 Indeed, the more time and effort you spend in "gathering" the less value you actually gather.